 Homeschooling During Difficult Times

-A mother asked recently about continuing to homeschool during a difficult time when the children’s homeschooling seemed to suffer.
+A mother asked about continuing to homeschool during a difficult time when the children’s homeschooling seemed to suffer.

 Should she put her children in school?